hayterjk/detective-v/README.md

 	$ rake db:migrate RAILS_ENV=development

+Generate Tokens:

+To configure the Github API, [create a personal access token](https://github.com/settings/tokens/new) and [generate an OAuth key pair](https://github.com/settings/applications/new).

+Copy both the access token and client key/secret to config/settings.yml

 If the test suite passes, you'll be ready to run the app in a local server:

 	$ rails server